TLS / SSL

 HSTS is a mechanism enabling web sites to declare themselves accessible only via secure connections and/or for users to be able to direct their user agent to interact with given sites only over secure connections.
 Chrome supports HSTS and comes preloaded with a set of domains that use HSTS by default.
 More details, including how to add a site to Chrome's preloaded HSTS list, here.

 TLS relies on websites serving authenticated (X.509) certificates to prove their identities, which prevents an attacker from pretending to be the website.
 Certificates bind a public key and an identity (commonly a DNS name) together and are typically issued for a period of several years.
+Ensure that your CA gives you a SHA-256 certificate, as SHA-1 certificates are deprecated (see below).

-Chrome has HTTPS "pins" for most Google properties — i.e. certificate chains for Google properties must have a whitelisted public key, or it will result in a fatal error.
+Chrome has HTTPS "pins" for most Google properties — i.e. certificate chains for Google properties must have a explicitly listed public key, or it will result in a fatal error.
 This feature helped Google detect a widespread MITM attack to Gmail users in 2011.
 You can read more about pinning here.
 There's also an Internet-Draft for HTTP-based public key pinning.

 Sometimes events occur that invalidate the binding of public key and name, and the certificate needs to be revoked.
 For example, a major flaw in the implementation of OpenSSL left site operators' private key vulnerable to theft, so operators needed to invalidate their certificates.
 Revocation is the process of invalidating a certificate before its expiry date.
 Chrome uses CRLSets to implement certificate revocation.
 You can read about the how and why of Chrome's certificate revocation in our Security FAQ.